premsuryas/LU-Decomposition/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner

 ## Algorithm
-1.
+1. use variable
-2.
+2. use constant value
-3.
+3. laptop
-4.
+4. interent connection

 ## Program:
 (i) To find the L and U matrix

 ```
 /*
 Program to find the L and U matrix.
-Developed by:
+Developed by: s.prem kumar
-RegisterNumber:
+RegisterNumber: 23013598
 */
 ```
 import numpy as np